Human Papillomavirus (HPV) and HPV Vaccination

 How can I prevent HPV?

 There are ways to prevent HPV.
-One way is to get an HPV vaccine which called Gardasil.
+One way is to get the HPV vaccine called Gardasil.
 The other way to prevent HPV or any STI is to not have sexual contact with another person.
 If you do have sex, lower your risk of getting an STI with the following steps:

 - Use Condoms.
 Condoms are the best way to prevent STIs when you have sex.
 Research shows that condom use is linked to lower cervical cancer rates.
 HPV can also occur in female and male genital areas that are not protected by condoms.
 The HPV vaccine does not replace or decrease the need to wear condoms.
 Make sure to put the condom on before the penis touches the vagina, mouth, or anus.
 Other methods of birth control such as birth control pills, shots, implants, or diaphragms will not protect you from STIs.